Iran standoff sees France winning Gulf friends, influence

 But one diplomat close to the talks accused Fabius of grandstanding.
 Veteran diplomat Carl Bildt, foreign minister of Sweden, tweeted: "Seems as if the most difficult talks in Geneva are not with Iran but within the Western group."

-While Franco-U.S. relations have long since recovered from the lows reached in 2003 when Paris marshaled world opposition to the U.S.-led war in Iraq, new tensions have emerged.
+While Franco-U.S. relations have long since recovered from the lows reached in 2003 when Paris marshalled world opposition to the U.S.-led war in Iraq, new tensions have emerged.

 French officials were disappointed when they saw Washington as being hesitant to support Hollande's January intervention in Mali to quash an insurgency by al Qaeda-linked rebels.